Carnegie Mellon University

 Read more

-Two sections offered, both in English.
-SECTION A: China before Republic With China as a growing political and economic power, understanding the country through its history and culture becomes necessary for students as responsible citizens of the world.
-This course is…
+SPRING 2026: China Before the Republic With China as a growing political and economic power, understanding the country through its history and culture becomes necessary for students as responsible citizens of the world.
+This course is designed to help students, previously…

 Read more